Instant Pot Beef and Broccoli

 Instructions

-• In a medium bowl whisk together all the ingredients listed in the Sauce compartment.
+• In a medium bowl, whisk together all the ingredients listed in the Sauce compartment.
 Set aside.

-• Add the beef back to the pot, pour the sauce mixture on top.
+• Add the beef back to the pot, and pour the sauce mixture on top.
 Stir to combine.

 Cornstarch Slurry: